q2g/redmine_license_manager/README.md

-Rake TASK Setup
+# Redmine License Manager

-- Projekt muss angelegt werden
+## Current To Do

-- Tracker müssen angelegt werden:   [Lizenz, Lizenswereiterung]
+### RakeTask for Setup
-- Aktivität muss angelegt werden:   [Lizenz, Wartung]
+- Create Project that acts as Container for all the Licenses (A License will be a Data Entry of Type Issue)
-- Ticketstatus:                     [aktiv, inaktiv]
+- Create Tracker:   [Lizenz, Lizenswereiterung]

-- Custom Fields:
+- Create Aktivities muss angelegt werden:   [Lizenz, Wartung]

-- Rollen:
+- Create Tracker Status:                     [aktiv, inaktiv]
--
+- Link all components/create config so that the Trackers are only allowed in the License Project, Aktivities are allowed for the given Trackers etc.

-automatic generated Custom fields:
+### Custom Fields (available for Issues within License Project):
 - License price
 - License purchase price